RyanSchapiro/DVRP/README.md

 - Optimality gaps are calculated against the PyVRP GA baselines stored in `optimal_solutions.json`.

 ## Project Paper
-- `New/Ryan/DVRP_SCHRYA010.pdf` contains the accompanying manuscript describing the experimental setup, solver configurations, and empirical findings.
-Update this file when new revisions of the paper are available so the repository and documentation stay in sync.
+- `New/Ryan/DVRP_SCHRYA010.pdf` contains the accompanying paper describing the experimental setup and empirical findings.

 ## Reproducing Experiments
 1. Ensure datasets exist in `New/Dataset/files/` (regenerate with `reducer.py` if needed).